Caldarchaeol

+Caldarchaeol is a membrane-spanning lipid of the isoprenoid glycerol dialkyl glycerol tetraether (iGDGT) class, produced and used by archaea.
+Membranes made up of caldarchaeol are more stable since the hydrophobic chains are linked together (as compared to lipid bilayer structures in eukaryotes and bacteria), allowing archaea to withstand extreme conditions.

+Chemical Structure

-Caldarchaeol is a membrane-spanning lipid found in hyperthermophilic archaea.
-Membranes made up of caldarchaeol are more stable since the hydrophobic chains are linked together, allowing the microorganisms to withstand high temperatures.
-It is also known as dibiphytanyldiglycerol tetraether.
-Two glycerol units are linked together by two strains which consist of two phytanes linked together to form a linear chain of 32 carbon atoms (40 carbons including methyl sidechains).
+Caldarchaeol is also known as dibiphytanyl diglycerol tetraether, or GDGT-0.
+Two glycerol units are linked together by two biphytanes, each of which consist of two phytanes linked together to form a linear chain of 32 carbon atoms (40 carbons including methyl branches).

-The configuration of the macrocyclic tetraether has been determined by total synthesis of the C40-diol and comparison with a sample of obtained by degradation of natural tetraether.
+The configuration of the macrocyclic tetraether has been determined by total synthesis of the C40-diol and comparison with a sample obtained by degradation of natural tetraether.
 A synthesis of tetraether has also been carried out.